CrimsonEdgeHope/SocksProxyClientOfMinecraft/README.md

 Modern Minecraft Java client relies on Netty to connect to multiplayer servers, and this simple mod proxies **Minecraft server traffic** through designated SOCKS proxy as desired.

-## Questions to be resolved
-- Is downloading server resource packs affected?